btk/local-object-storage/README.md

 #local-object-storage

 Store objects (& arrays) on top of localstorage web api with one more level of abstraction.
+Use just like `localStorage` api, but now, you can give object or arrays as the second parameter.

 NPM: https://www.npmjs.com/package/local-object-storage